smalltdog/ltgpos/README.md

 # ⚡️ Ltgpos

-Ltgpos is a high parallel lightning positioning algorithm based on nested grid search, with CUDA parallel computing acceleration.
+Ltgpos is a parallel lightning positioning algorithm based on grid search, with CUDA parallel computing acceleration.

 ## Install